-We are immensely proud to be helping today's children become tomorrow's highly employable adults.
+We have been running the scheme in the UK for almost five years and we are immensely proud to be helping today's children become tomorrow's highly employable adults.

 During 2020 Southwark Council carried out an evaluation programme and many families commented on how much the programme had helped during lockdown as access to libraries and early years setting was not possible.

 It is an absolutely fantastic scheme and has really encouraged us to do more reading and increased the children's interest in books.

 Its been amazing.
 My son now not only enjoys someone reading to him, he asks adults to make up stories using characters he chooses, he remembers and recounts stories and he also now listens to audio stories.
 He is bilingual so this has helped to enhance his English too.